BALAJI-PRO-001/twiter-clone/README.md

-# Full Stack Twitter Clone
+# Full Stack X Clone

 This project is a full-stack web application built as a practice project for mastering full-stack web development.
-It replicates the core functionality of Twitter, including user authentication, creating and following users, posting tweets, and viewing others' timelines.
+It replicates the core functionality of x, including user authentication, creating and following users, posting tweets, and viewing others' timelines.

 ## Tech Stack